Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 Everest Base Camp continues to be one of Nepal's most famous trekking destinations, and for good reason.
 The route offers iconic mountain scenery, well-established trekking infrastructure, and the opportunity to stand at the foot of the world's highest mountain.
 However, over the past few years, we have seen increasing interest from Indian trekkers who are specifically asking about the Manaslu Circuit Trek instead.

 What many of them are looking for is not necessarily a harder trek or a higher altitude challenge.
-More often, they are searching for a different kind of mountain experience.
+More often, they are searching for a different kind of trekking adventure.

 One of the first things trekkers notice on the Manaslu Circuit is how quickly the trail feels remote.
 After leaving the road behind and following the Budhi Gandaki Valley, the atmosphere changes day by day.
 The villages become smaller, the mountains feel closer, and the rhythm of life slows noticeably.
 Unlike some of Nepal's busier trekking regions, there are still sections of the Manaslu trail where hours can pass with only a few trekking groups crossing paths.